Roy Want: Research and projects

-Technical Service
+Professional service

-In addition to his technical contributions, Want has been a dedicated member of the ACM SIGMOBILE community and made many leadership and service contributions.
-He was the Chair of SIGMOBILE from 2009-12, and has served as program chair for top tier conferences such as ACM MobiSys, ACM HotMobile, IEEE PerDis, IEEE ISWC; and in the role as Editor-in-Chief for IEEE Pervasive Computing magazine (2006-09) [26-32] and provided Editorial Board contributions to IEEE Computer magazine.
+Want served as chair of ACM SIGMOBILE from 2009 to 2012.
+He has also served as program chair for conferences including ACM MobiSys, ACM HotMobile, IEEE PerDis and IEEE ISWC.
+From 2006 to 2009, he served as editor-in-chief of IEEE Pervasive Computing and has contributed to the editorial board of IEEE Computer.

-In 2019 he became the Technical Editor for the IEEE 802.11az Wi-Fi standard, working on the Next-Generation Positioning standard, and later IEEE 802.11bk (320MHz Positioning), and leading the integration of 802.11mc and the next generation technologies into Android P+ to enable enhanced context-aware operation for more than 3.3 billion devices.
+In 2019 he became the technical editor for the IEEE 802.11az Wi-Fi standard, working on the Next-Generation Positioning standard, and later IEEE 802.11bk (320MHz Positioning), and leading the integration of 802.11mc and the next generation technologies into Android P+ to enable enhanced context-aware operation for more than 3.3 billion devices.
 The initial technology and API was presented publicly at Google IO ’18, and is expected to lead to ubiquitous (1-2m) indoor location accuracy as the world upgrades its Wi-Fi infrastructure to the latest standards.

 Awards

-Want is an ACM Fellow (2005) and IEEE Fellow (2005).
-In 2003 he also received the Lillian Gilbreth Lectureship award from the US National Academy of Engineering (NAE) for his work on the Intel Personal Server; The Gilbreth Lectures were established in 2001 by the Council of the National Academy of Engineering as a means of recognizing outstanding young American engineers.
-Later in 2019 he received the Outstanding Contributions Award (OCA) for “For hardware and software contributions to the conception and practice of context-aware mobile computing” (2019), the most prestigious award presented by ACM SIGMOBILE.
+Want was named a Fellow of the ACM in 2005 and an IEEE Fellow in the same year.
+In 2003, he received the Lillian Gilbreth Lectureship from the National Academy of Engineering for his work on the Intel Personal Server.
+In 2019, he received the ACM SIGMOBILE Outstanding Contributions Award for his contributions to context-aware mobile computing.